Background: Executive Order 14110 and the AI Governance Mandate

 Federal AI governance presents challenges that are fundamentally different from private sector deployments:

 - NIST AI RMF compliance: The National Institute of Standards and Technology AI Risk Management Framework defines four core functions - Govern, Map, Measure, and Manage - that federal agencies must implement for AI systems.
-The agency needed to demonstrate compliance across all four functions with auditable evidence.
+The agency needs to demonstrate compliance across all four functions with auditable evidence.

 - OMB M-24-10 reporting: OMB Memorandum M-24-10 requires agencies to report on AI use cases, risk assessments, and governance controls on a recurring basis.
-The agency needed automated reporting capabilities to meet these requirements without creating a significant manual reporting burden.
+The agency needs automated reporting capabilities to meet these requirements without creating a significant manual reporting burden.

-- FISMA and NIST 800-53 controls: All AI governance systems had to comply with the Federal Information Security Management Act and applicable NIST 800-53 security controls, including access control (AC), audit and accountability (AU), and system and communications protection (SC) control families.
+- FISMA and NIST 800-53 controls: All AI governance systems have to comply with the Federal Information Security Management Act and applicable NIST 800-53 security controls, including access control (AC), audit and accountability (AU), and system and communications protection (SC) control families.

 Air-Gapped Deployment Considerations